 4 Money Move for those 18 and Gay (or Straight)

-hard to avoid, but the best money moves to make is to not accept limiting beliefs about yourself, money or what you’re worth.
+- Overcome limiting money beliefs.
+Many minorities, queer or otherwise, grow up with limiting money beliefs from a lifetime of feeling less than or inadequate.
+These limiting money beliefs are hard to avoid, but the best money moves to make is to not accept limiting beliefs about yourself, money or what you’re worth.
 What you believe becomes your reality.
 Therefore, don’t create a negative reality.
 You deserve as much success and happiness as anyone.

 - Open a Roth IRA.
 I spent one summer painting my grandmother’s house when I was a kid.
 I was paid $1,000.
 Being naïve, I spent all this money.
 I wish I would’ve invested it, so I had some security when I was kicked out of the house.
-Today, I’d open a Roth IRA or a Department of Treasury myRA.
-Both a Roth IRA and a myRA let you invest earned money into an account that grows tax-free.
+Today, I’d open a Roth IRA.
+A Roth IRA lets you invest earned money in an account that grows tax-free.
 That means you keep all your investment growth, rather than having to pay taxes.
 The best way to ensure investment growth is to invest for the long-term.
 You’re 18 and have time on your side.
-This means you won’t have to save as much.
-Investing early eliminates the need to save money in a hurry when you’re close to retirement.
+This means you won’t have to save so much money so soon.
 Invest just $100 a year.
 We promise that you won’t miss it.

 - Avoid credit cards.
 Having a credit card sounds exciting.
 It’s not!
 Credit cards and debt are risky.
 A credit card mistake will screw you out of the houses, cars, and vacations you’ll want.
 What do we suggest?
 Cash!
 If you want to build a credit history, try this trick.
 One of our nieces FaceTimed with us last weekend to discuss getting a credit card and we gave her this advice, too.
 She wants to build a credit history, so she can rent an apartment in NYC next year.
 Our advice, which she’s taken, was to get a gas station credit card to build credit.
-She has to buy gas anyway and, unless she has a smorgasbord on qwiki-mart food, she’ll never put more on her gas station credit card than a week’s worth of gas.
+She has to buy gas anyway and, unless she buys a smorgasbord of qwiki-mart food, she’ll never put more on her gas station credit card than a week’s worth of gas.

-Every one of these tips will be more easily achieved if you become a gay blogger!
+Again, every one of these tips will be more easily achieved if you become a gay blogger!

-- Affordable Gay Cities You’re Missing Out On
+- Affordable Gay Cities You’re Forgetting